What Is a Form 4 Filing? How to Read Insider Trading Disclosures

 Direct answerA Form 4 is the SEC filing a company officer, director, or major shareholder must submit within 2 business days of buying or selling their own company's stock.
 It's the fastest-disclosed insider signal available to the public.

-- Compare that to Congress's 45-day window for stock trades: Form 4 is the closest thing to real-time insider signal that exists in public markets.
-That speed is exactly why insider buying often gets more attention than congressional trades.
+- Compare that to Congress's 45-day window for stock trades.
+Form 4 is the closest thing to a real-time insider signal that exists in public markets.
+That speed is exactly why insider buying often gets more attention than congressional trades - the information reaches you while it's still useful, not weeks after the fact.

 Who Has to File a Form 4?